-In part because the political act of changing parliamentary parties goes by so many different terms, studies of this phenomenon are difficult to track down.
-There is also not much literature on the topic.
+Separate from studies of anti-defection laws is the literature on party switching, most of which is (understandably) written about countries that lack anti-defection laws.
+In part because the political act of changing parliamentary parties goes by so many different terms, studies of party switching are difficult to track down and have yet to acquire status as a subfield in party politics.
 McElroy (2003: 2) writes, "As a phenomenon party switching has received surprisingly little attention in the canon of political parties," and Desposato (2006b) says, "One oft-overlooked window on party systems is switching by politicians."
 He elaborates:

 While switching is relatively rare in most countries, it has been common in many countries, including South Africa, Japan, Bolivia, Ecuador, Nepal, Russia, the Philippines, France, Italy, and Brazil.
 Such behavior is usually dismissed as an indicator that "parties don't matter," but I argue that party switching warrants study for at least three reasons.
 First, frequent switching makes it clear that parties do matter-otherwise politicians would not bother to switch.
 Second, and more importantly, switching provides a unique window on politicians' underlying preferences, including their incentives for belonging to political parties. . . .
 Finally, switching poses a normative problem for representation in mass democracies.
 Parties are the primary mechanism linking voters and politicians in modern mass democracies. (p.
-62-63; emphasis added)
+62-63)

-Some authors regard party switching as a issue limited to new, developing, or non-Western democracies.
+Some authors regard party switching as an issue limited to new, developing, or non-Western democracies.
 Comparing the party systems of Brazil and Chile with those in Finland, Ireland, and Italy, Mainwaring (1991: 32-33) notes: "In these European countries, relatively few politicians change parties.
 This situation creates stronger bonds between politicians and parties, for the fate of politicians depends to a greater extent upon the success of their parties."

-Other authors, however, see a good deal of party switching in some European countries-including Italy (cited by Mainwaring).
+Other authors, however, see a good deal of party switching in some European countries-including Italy (Mainwaring notwithstanding).
 Heller and Mershon (2005: 546) found that "Almost one-fourth of the members of the lower house in Italy, the Chamber of Deputies, switched parties at least once between 1996 and 2001."
 Traditionally, according to McElroy, party switching was "generally viewed as an aberration or an indicator of a weak, ill formed party system, a phenomenon associated with newly emerging democracies or unstable ones," but "recent research has challenged the conventional wisdom that switching is an exceptional occurrence," for it is relatively common in many democracies (2003: 2).
-In fact, McElroy's own study of the Third European Parliament (1989-94) found that 71 members (almost 15 percent) moved to a different party from that at entry (p.
-4).
+In fact, McElroy's own study of the Third European Parliament (1989-94) found that 71 members (almost 15 percent) moved to a different party from that at entry (2003: 4).